Fantasy football (gridiron)

-Fantasy football is a game in which the participants serve as owners and general managers of virtual professional American football teams.
+Fantasy football is a game in which the participants serve as owners and general managers of virtual gridiron football teams.
 The competitors select their rosters by participating in a draft in which all relevant National Football League (NFL) players are available.
 Fantasy points are awarded in weekly matchups based on the actual performances of football players in real-world competition.
 The game typically involves the NFL, but can also involve other leagues, such as the Canadian Football League or NCAA.

 There are three main types of fantasy football: